Ninlgde/lrucache/README.md

 }
 ```

-more example see the test go files
+More examples see the test go files

 ## Benchmark
 Benchmark on MacBook Pro 2018